vsoch/caliper/README.md

 git.commit("Adding new content!")
 git.tag("tag")
 ```
+Note that when you run `git.init()` a dummy username and email will be added
+to the `.git/config` file so we can continue interactions without needing a global
+setting.
+This is done intentionally based on the idea that the user likely won't keep
+the version repository, however if you do want to keep it, feel free to change or
+remote these settings in favor of global ones.

 You can imagine how this might be used - we can have a class that can take a manager,
 and then iterate over versions/releases and create a tagged commit for each.